awsdocs/amazon-lexv2-developer-guide/doc_source/security_iam_service-with-iam.md

 |  [Service roles](#security_iam_service-with-iam-roles-service)  |  Yes  |
 |  [Service\-linked roles](#security_iam_service-with-iam-roles-service-linked)  |  Partial  |

-To get a high\-level view of how Amazon Lex and other AWS services work with most IAM features, see [AWS services that work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) in the *IAM User Guide*\.
+To get a high\-level view of how Amazon Lex V2 and other AWS services work with most IAM features, see [AWS services that work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) in the *IAM User Guide*\.

-## Identity\-based policies for Amazon Lex<a name="security_iam_service-with-iam-id-based-policies"></a>
+## Identity\-based policies for Amazon Lex V2<a name="security_iam_service-with-iam-id-based-policies"></a>

 |  |  |